Director and Founder

 Dr. House has extensive collaborations with researchers across Canada, the U.S. and internationally, and has worked with leading ingredient and food manufacturing companies, as well as commodity organizations, to advance our understanding of the factors influencing the quality of protein in human foods.
 In addition to his appointment within the Faculty of Agricultural and Food Sciences, University of Manitoba, Jim is also a Research Scientist within the Richardson Centre for Functional Foods and Nutraceuticals, and the Canadian Centre for Agri-Food Research in Health and Medicine, both in Winnipeg, MB.
 Jim currently serves as the President for the Canadian Nutrition Society (2018-19).

-Buddhi Lamsal, Associate Professor, Department of Food Science & Human Nutrition, Iowa State University, [email protected]
+Buddhi Lamsal, Professor, Department of Food Science & Human Nutrition, Iowa State University, [email protected]

-Dr. Lamsal is an Associate Professor of Food Processing at the Department of Food Science and Human Nutrition at Iowa State University and a certified Agricultural Engineer in state of Iowa.
+Dr. Lamsal is a Professor of Food Engineering and Bioprocessing in the Department of Food Science and Human Nutrition at Iowa State University and a certified Agricultural Engineer in state of Iowa.
 He has been engaged in protein research for 15 years, primarily studying proteins’ structure-functional relationship, functionalizing plant proteins for food applications, and characterizing their ingredient function.
 He also worked in fermentation-based modification of protein, especially for monogastric feed digestibility.

 Currently, Dr. Lamsal’s protein research involves high-power sonication based improved extraction procedure for plant proteins (soy and legume proteins) and its effect on protein quality and broader range of ingredient functionality.
 In addition to optimizing the power sonication-assisted protein extraction process, the research will investigate the changes in molecular structure of extracted protein due to sonication and evaluate the functional, nutritional, and quality characteristics of resulting protein.